 Creating a Better Place is an ambitious plan to transform Oldham that was introduced in January 2020 and refreshed in August 2020 in response to the Covid-19 pandemic.

 It will unlock investment worth £285 million and create more than 2,000 new homes in Oldham town centre, 1,000 new jobs and 100 apprenticeship opportunities.

-The plan is the strategic framework for the borough and includes the Housing Strategy and use of Oldham Council’s corporate estate (land and property) to support development and open space requirements across the borough.
+The plan is the strategic framework for the borough and includes the Housing Strategy and the use of Oldham Council’s corporate estate (land and property) to support the development and open space requirements across the borough.

 Creating a Better Place also builds on the Oldham Town Centre Vision (2019) that is aligned with national, regional and local strategic priorities and has a clear rationale, narrative and focus for everyone to embrace and own.
 The vision can be defined as ‘Our town centre: a place that thrives’ ... by:

 - providing opportunities to learn, develop new skills and gain employment

 - having a diverse culture, leisure and night-time economy